anthonydu/cpsc210-pokejar/README.md

 ##### Saving

-- Once you are satisfied with your box of Pokémon, click "File" > "Save As..." on the menu bar to bring up a prompt to save a JSON file that represents the current state of the app anywhere to want.
+- Once you are satisfied with your box of Pokémon, click "File" > "Save As..." on the menu bar to bring up a prompt to save the current state of the app to a JSON file anywhere you choose.

 ##### Loading

-- By clicking "File" > "Load File...", you can load any valid save file directly into the app's interface.
+- By clicking "File" > "Load File...", a prompt will show up to let you choose any valid save file on your computer to be loaded directly into the app's interface.

 ##### Closing

-- When you close the app, the state of the app will automatically be saved to "./data/autosave.json".
+- When you close the app, the state of the app will automatically be saved to "./data/autosave.json" to be restored the next time you open the app.